ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 and hence no ambiguity.

-Address blocks can also inherit properties: if a property P is not defined for a block C, but is defined for some block C' which prefix-matches C (YRY: revise to make explicit what prefix-matches mean here), and C' has a shorter mask than C, then block C inherits the property from C'.
+Address blocks can also inherit properties: if a property P is not defined for a block C, but is defined for some block C' which covers all IP addresses in C, and C' has a shorter mask than C, then block C inherits the property from C'.
 If there are several such blocks C', C inherits from the block with the longest prefix.

 As an example, suppose that a server defines a property P for the following entities: